Innovation Fellowships Scheme – Route A (Researcher-led): Frequently asked questions

 Yes, you are permitted to apply through both routes, but you cannot be successful via both routes, i.e. hold an Innovation Fellowship for both Route A and Route B at the same time.

-How do I find a Co-applicant/does the British Academy help me find one?
+How do I find a Co-applicant/partner organisation and can the British Academy help me find one?

-The British Academy does not help researchers find a Co-applicant.
+The British Academy does not help researchers find a Co-applicant or partner organisation.
 It is up to the Lead Applicant to find them.
 We suggest that you find a partner whose activity clearly aligns with your own interest and to then reach out to them to see if they will support your application.

 Does my Co-applicant need to have an academic background, a PhD, or publications?